Bagriell/Nolib_threaded_server/README.md

 ## commands

-- run proxy and servers:
+- run dispatcher and servers:
-`docker-compose up`
+`docker-compose up --build`

 - send request to server with payload(linux):